20 Best Fruits For Muscle Gain (Ultimate Guide)

 Raisins for muscle gain

 Like dates, raisins are a very energy-dense food.
-This means that it is ideal for those in a bulking phase to help add on the calories for muscle development.
-Since raisins are dehydrated grapes, they have a concentrated amount of antioxidants.
-This helps reduce inflammation which leads to improved muscle recovery.
+This means it is ideal for those in a bulking phase to help add calories for muscle development.

 • When to eat: pre or post-workout